• Features

 Image via Improvado

-Platforms like Omnisend provide performance analytics and reporting that track acquisition metrics automatically.
-This way, you don’t need to do manual tracking with a spreadsheet.
+Tools like Omnisend offer performance analytics and reporting that automatically track acquisition metrics.
+You don’t need to monitor performance manually on spreadsheets.

-Its email marketing report and analytics give real-time visibility into how email drives customer acquisition while showing which campaigns and automations deliver the best returns.
+Its email marketing report and analytics also provide insights into which acquisition campaigns and automations deliver the best returns.

 Customer acquisition strategy examples